 - You prioritize comfort over performance.

+Thanks for reading!
 If you want to know more about the meta quest 3, read our meta quest 3 review here.
 We hope this article helped you.
 Check out our other related articles on the links below.